Accessibility of Instructional Content

 - Speech recognition programs - both Windows 7 and 8 as well as Mac have pre-installed software that comes with the operating system.

 - Magnifier - both Windows and Mac have native OS features to increase text size.
-All web browsers have “Zoom in” feature.
-Free virtual magnifying glass for Windows, Mac, etc. can be downloaded here.
+All web browsers have "Zoom in" feature.